 Researchers at the Ted Rogers Centre for Heart Research have developed an innovative approach to better understanding the complex signaling mechanisms underlying heart failure.
 A recent publication in the Proceedings of the National Academy of Sciences (PNAS) offers...

-The Ted Rogers Centre for Heart Research invites any Canadian living with heart failure or heart disease, as well as heart transplant recipients, to join our virtual expressive writing workshops in 2021.
+The Ted Rogers Centre for Heart Research invites any Canadian living with heart failure or heart disease, as well as heart transplant recipients, to join our virtual expressive writing workshops.

 Being diagnosed with heart failure or disease can make you feel as if your world has turned upside down.
 Powerful emotions come with the diagnosis: fear, anger, sadness, loss—often difficult to express.
-Expressive writing has been shown to have emotional and physiological benefits to those dealing with life-threatening or chronic conditions, hardship or trauma.
-It can, quite simply, help you feel better.
+Writing has been shown to have emotional and physiological benefits to those dealing with life-threatening or chronic conditions, hardship, or trauma.

 Facilitated by Sharon Bray, Ed.D., author, educator and heart failure patient, the Ted Rogers Centre for Heart Research is hosting two virtual workshops where you can learn Join to learn why, and how, writing can be healing, whether you write alone or with others.